Ultra Wide

 What sets the Pixel 8 Pro apart — Pro Controls, Video Boost, and the best Pixel telephoto yet

-New in Pixel 8 ProCloud-based video processing that enhances HDR, stabilization, and enables Night Sight Video.
-Your footage is uploaded to Google's servers for processing, then replaced on your device with the enhanced version.
+New in Pixel 8 ProCloud processing that uploads your clip over Wi-Fi for stronger HDR, stabilization, and Night Sight Video, then swaps in the enhanced version.

 128 GB